felangel/bloc/docs/flutterweathertutorial.md

 > The main goal of our weather repository is to provide an interface which abstracts the data provider.
 In this case, the `WeatherRepository` will have a dependency on the `WeatherApiClient` and expose a single public method, `getWeather(String city)`.

-!> **Notice**: Consumers of the `WeatherRepository` are not privy to the underlying implementation details such as the fact that two network requests are made to the metaweather API.
-The goal of the `WeatherRepository` is to separate the "what" from the "how" -- in other words, we want to have a way to fetch weather for a given city but don't care about how or where that data is coming from.
+?> **Note**: Consumers of the `WeatherRepository` are not privy to the underlying implementation details such as the fact that two network requests are made to the metaweather API.
+The goal of the `WeatherRepository` is to separate the "what" from the "how" -- in other words, we want to have a way to fetch weather for a given city, but don't care about how or where that data is coming from.

 #### Setup